Ayhan Alman de la Osa - MBACP Gestalt Therapist

 With more than 12 years experience as a researcher, facilitator and creative collaborator I found myself drawn to the relational challenges we face.

-My own personal experience of being able to change and grow, and the joy of seeing others change and grow inspired me to qualify in Psychotherapeutic Counselling and Executive Coaching.
+My own personal experience of being able to change and grow, and the joy of seeing others change and grow prompted my interest in psychotherapy and counselling.

 My ongoing psychological training enables me to support clients effectively.
 I draw from a wide set of tools to design each engagement based on client needs and preferences.
 I am experienced with short-term and long-term counselling and worked for various services including the NHS.